 Graphic design is everywhere – you see it on billboards, movie posters, book covers, magazines, newspapers, websites, apps, games, product packaging, advertisements, public service announcements, infographics, company logos, business cards, etc. The average person sees approximately 3,000 pieces of design or marketing materials every day.
 No matter what it is, someone has to choose the fonts, colors, and layout.

 Graphic design is the process of combining text and images to make a visual impact and communicate a message to the viewer.
-This includes commercial artwork intended to sell a product or service to the consumer, as well as all kinds of non-commercial presentations, technical illustration, instruction manuals, ebooks, etc.
+This includes commercial artwork intended to sell a product or service to the consumer, as well as all kinds of non-commercial presentations, technical illustration, instruction manuals, ebooks, web pages, etc.

 If you enjoy art, have an eye for good design, and would be interested in shaping how people engage with information and ideas, consider taking an elective course in graphic design.
 This will give you a hands-on introduction to the technical and creative skills involved in the design field.